 4. Schedule an energy audit from OUC

-“Utilities are excellent partners in making your home more energy efficient and they will have a number of incentive and rebate programs for you to take advantage of,” Jones says.
+“Utilities are excellent partners in making your home more energy efficient and they have a number of incentive and rebate programs for you to take advantage of,” Mayer explains.
 “These include home energy audits, which are often free or very inexpensive and will show you how to save energy in your home.”

 Indeed, OUC offers such a program.
-Learn three ways OUC can provide you an energy audit.
+Learn three ways OUC can provide an energy audit.

 5. Convert to LED bulbs

 Some people shy away from using LED bulbs because they are more expensive.
-But Jones says you’ll come out ahead financially.
+But Mayer says you’ll come out ahead financially.

-“An LED bulb may cost you about $20, but it will save you as much as $140 over the 20-year life of the bulb,” she says.
+“An LED bulb may cost you about $20, but it will save you as much as $140 over the 20-year life of the bulb,” he says.